MacroConnections/replot-bar/README.md

 	* Defaults to `"#000000"`
 	* Accepts any color string

-### Initial Animation
+### Animation Customization
-Initial animation is enabled by default, resulting in the bars growing out from the y-axis.
-This can be disabled using the `initialAnimation` prop, passing in a value of false.
+Users can control the initial animation of the graph, bars growing out from the y-axis line.

+- `initialAnimation`: defaults to `true`, controls the animation